Nick __Professor: Scene

 "If you could let her know I am here."

 "There you go" he said with a light chuckle "This admirer of yours will call her right away."
-Just then, his eyes drifted towards the umbrella Nick was holding.
-The guard glanced up the sky, which was perfectly clear, and out of curiosity he added
+Just then, his eyes drifted towards the umbrella Nick was holding and then up the sky, which was perfectly clear.
+And as his curiosity piqued he asked.

 "But sir..... why the umbrella?
-The sky look perfectly clear."
+The sky look perfectly clear.
+Doesn't look like rain."
 He glanced up the sky and chuckled."

 The security guard nodded and made the call.

-She walked towards the entrance at an unhurried pace, brushing a loose strand behind her ear.
+She made her way towards the entrance at an unhurried pace, brushing a loose strand of hair behind her ear.

 "I was just nearby," Nick said "Thought I'd check on you."